pchureer/GCRNAseq_PCOS_POR_POI_paper/README.md

 ## GCRNAseq_PCOS_POR_POI_paper
-## This repository contains scripts to reproduce the analyses from "Granulosa Cell RNA-seq Reveals Overlapping and Unique Differential Expression Signatures in PCOS, POR, and POI Using Pooled vs. Matched Controls"
+## This repository contains scripts to reproduce the analyses from "Dual-Control Granulosa Cell RNA-Seq Meta-Analysis Reveals Core and Phenotype-Specific Signatures in PCOS, POR, and POI"

 ### Prerequisites